A Labor of Love v. Soul Sucking Lifestyle // Personal

 I realized, not too long ago that if you don't like what you got JUST GO for the good stuff.
 The time is going to pass either way.

-And maybe at this point you're like, but at least you don't have to answer to the man and you can play with twine and flower arrangements and work from home in your pj’s some days.
+And maybe at this point you're like, but at least you don't have to answer to the man and you can play with twine and flower arrangements and work from home in your pj’s.

 👻 I get high on hanging with the people I love, right?
 Personally replying to approximately 5 million emails+texts+messages+passing out after a 14 hour wedding photo day in summertime while all of my friends bbq and travel and climb some mountains does, in fact, take some mental fortitude.